lemariva/uPyLoRaWAN/README.md

 # uPyLora
 ESP32 using MicroPython meets lora.

-This repo includes the sx127x micropython driver to communicate between two devices using LoRa.
-The repository is extended for LoRaWAN on the following repository: https://github.com/lemariva/uPyLoRaWAN/tree/LoRaWAN
+This repo includes an sx127x micropython driver to communicate between two devices using LoRa.

+For the LoRaWAN repository click on [here](https://github.com/lemariva/uPyLoRaWAN/tree/LoRaWAN).

 # Setup
 Check out these articles for more information: